pitchoilcan/Digidrumduino/README.md

   Prints and auto analyse what you play to LCD and via serial port.

-  Outputs to midi module or computer
+  Outputs MIDI DATA to midi-module, midi-keybord or computer

-  Outputs to onboard GM wavetable, builtin and external speakers
+  Outputs AUDIO to onboard GM wavetable(vs1053b) via builtin and external speakers

   LED note and activity sensor (one per note)